“Loughborough six” by Matt Preston, licensed under (CC BY-SA 2.0)

 No Capo

 I hope this guide helps you learn how to strum a guitar like a pro.
-Once you get good at learning the above examples it is key that you learn how to adapt your guitar strumming patterns which will allow you to blossom and develop as a rhythm guitarist.
+Once you get good at learning the above examples, try to learn how to adapt your guitar strumming patterns – doing so will allow you to blossom and truly develop as a rhythm guitarist.

-Leave a comment below and let me know what your favourite strumming pattern of all time is!
+Leave a comment below and let me know what your favourite strumming pattern is from above!

 Which chords have been used in the examples?